facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 # Code Instructions

 ## Download the data

-You can download all the training data by running `projects/controllable_dialogue/tasks/build.py`.
+Running the train scripts will also automatically download all the data for you.
+You can also manually download all the training data by running `projects/controllable_dialogue/tasks/build.py`.
 This will download the following files to `data/controllable_dialogue`:

 - `train.txt`: This is Convai2 training data, with extra annotations for three CT controllable attributes (`question`, `lastuttsim`, `avg_nidf`).
 It is in